 Bahrain has the oldest public education system in the Arabian Peninsula and a wide range of international schools have been set up over the past 50 years in and around the capital Manama.
 The vast majority are coeducational day schools that teach in English.

 Most offer an American or British-style education, but there are also schools following French, Indian and other national education systems.

 Public schools are free for Bahraini citizens, along with books, lunches and school transport, and education is compulsory from age six to 14.
-In 2006, the secondary gross enrolment rate stood at 99 per cent of the age group, with girls slightly outnumbering boys, according to UNESCO.
+In 2019, the net enrolment rate was 96 per cent at primary level and 89 per cent at secondary level, according to UNESCO.